 Fox company 2nd Battalion 7th Marines (Fox 2/7) arrived in Naw Zad to reinforce the Brits in late 2008 and were able to expand the security bubble but not by much.
 The Brits, Estonians and Marines fought side by side to expel the Taliban from this fertile valley but were hampered by restrictive ROE pushed down from on high by senior officers in Kabul who lacked common sense and experience at counterinsurgency warfare.
 The Marines and their allies lost a lot of men because they did not have the mass or firepower to do the job correctly.
 Way back then there was a lone voice in the blogsphere pleading with all who would listen to free up the combat power and let the Marines in Naw Zad fight.
 His name is Herschel Smith and his posts at the Captains Journal can be found here.
 It is worth your time to read them all.

 In the summer of 2009 the U.S. Marines had deployed the 2nd Expeditionary Brigade to Afghanistan and their first move was to clear out Naw Zad and the surrounding hamlets of all Taliban.
 The 2nd MEB was commanded by BGen Larry Nicholson who I was fortunate to serve with as a young Lieutenant back in the 80’s.
-He had his own Tac Air, he had his own artillery, he had his own rotary wing trnsport and gunships, he had his own ideas about how to fight.
-Hr didn’t have to the powers that be in Kabul or Kandahar because he didn’t need anything from them and they weren’t writing his FitRep at the end of the tour.
+He had his own Tac Air, his own artillery, his own rotary wing transport and gunships and he had his own ideas about how to fight.
+He didn’t have to go to the powers that be in Kabul or Kandahar because he didn’t need anything from them.
 He seeded the high ground overlooking the rat lines running into Naw Zad with sniper and recon teams in June.
 They immediately started collecting scalps and then on 2 July 2009 he launched Operation Khanjar dropping 2000 grunts onto Naw Zad and the surrounding villages to finish the Taliban off.
 The Taliban reacted as they always do when faced with superior forces – they broke contact and ran…into the sniper teams.